TGOlson/to-do-shortly/README.md

 	<li>No editing</li>
 </ul>

-<p>See working example here: http://tgolson.com/projects/to-do-shortly/</p>
+<p>See the working example here: http://tgolson.com/projects/to-do-shortly/</p>

 <h2>How to use:</h2>